Walmart Bans Violent Imagery, But Not Gun Sales

 Apparently Walmart is telling its employees to take down displays that show violent video games, specifically shooters, as well as movies and hunting videos. pic.twitter.com/2N3t4B86tf— Kenneth Shepard (@shepardcdr) August 7, 2019

-"We've taken this action out of respect for the incidents of the past week," spokeswoman Tara House told the Associated Press on Friday.
+"We've taken this action out of respect for the incidents of the past week," spokeswoman Tara House told The Associated Press on Friday.
 In a statement to USA Today, she added: "and this action does not reflect a long-term change in our video game assortment."

-The shooting in El Paso came days after a Walmart employee shot and killed two other workers in Southaven, Mississippi, and a day before a gunman killed nine people in Dayton, Ohio.
+The shooting in El Paso came days after a Walmart employee shot and killed two other workers in Southaven, Miss., and a day before a gunman killed nine people in Dayton, Ohio.

-Walmart does not sell assault-style rifles--it stopped doing so after the 2015 Sandy Hook shooting.
+Walmart does not sell assault-style rifles — it stopped doing so in 2015.
 But the company still sells other guns.
 It is facing pressure to stop selling firearms altogether and some of that pressure is internal.
 This past Monday, Thomas Marshall, a California-based corporate employee, sent a mass email to workers calling for a strike until the company decides to stop selling firearms.

 In a Facebook post Tuesday, Walmart chief executive Doug McMillon said Walmart would "work to understand the many important issues that arise from El Paso and Southaven, as well as those that have been raised in the broader national discussion around gun violence.
 We will be thoughtful and deliberate in our responses, and we will act in a way that reflects the best values and ideals of our company, with a focus on serving the needs of our customers, associates and communities."